biopragmatics/oquat/docs/invalids/prefix/vt.md

 ## `ito`: Intelligence Task Ontology

 Identifiers for this prefix are given incorrectly in `ito`.
+See the [GitHub repository](https://github.com/OpenBioLink/ITO).

 | external_xref        |   usages_count | usages                                                                   |
 |----------------------|----------------|--------------------------------------------------------------------------|